wellsr2miamioh/225-lab3-1/README.md

-# html_example
+# lab3-1
-A simple HTML page to build for a CI/CD pipeline Example  This assignment adds a Jenkinsfile.
-Deployment is to a NodePort.
+A simple HTML page to build for a CI/CD pipeline Example using a Jenkinsfile.
+Deployment is to NodePort 32000 on ClusterIP.